|

 Investigation, more commonly known as the "FBI".
 Agent Newman served in the FBI as a Special

 Agent and Special Agent in Charge in a number of offices.
 See his Personal History for more details.
+While serving out of the Chicago Bureau Office, Agent Newman,

 along with a number of other agents, were called from their homes on Easter